Variable projection methods for approximate (greatest) common divisor computations

-All the methods are started from the same initial approximation computed in Section~\ref{sec:iniapprox}.
-In Table~\ref{tab:terui5} we present the results of comparison for $d = \{1,\ldots,10\}$, and in Table~\ref{tab:terui5_iter}. ``LRA'' stands for using initial approximation in Section~\ref{sec:iniapprox} without optimization (refinement). ``STLN'' denoted the figures for the STLN method of \citet{Kaltofen.etal06conf-Approximate} reported in \citep{Terui13TCS-GPGCD} (scaled by the factor $\|u\|_2$). ``UVGCD'' denoted the figures for the UVGCD method of \cite{Zeng08-ApaTools}. ``IM$_{\widehat{h}}$'' denotes the variable projection method w.r.t. $\widehat{h}$ in the image representation (Section~\ref{sec:varpro_h}). ``IM$_{\hat {\bfg}}$'' denotes the variable projection method w.r.t. $\widehat{\bfg}$ in the image representation (Section~\ref{sec:varpro_g}). ``KER'' stands for the variable projection method in the kernel representation (Section~\ref{sec:sylv}). ``GN+LS'' denotes the combination of the Gauss-Newton method and line search, used for the optimization step in \citep{Bini.Boito10-fast}.
-(We modified the code of \citet{Bini.Boito10-fast} in order to obtain the correct stopping criterion.)
+All the methods are started from the same initial approximation computed in Algorithm~\ref{alg:iniapprox_sylv_subr}. ``LRA'' stands for using initial approximation in Section~\ref{sec:iniapprox} without optimization (refinement). ``VP$_{{h}}$'' denotes the variable projection method w.r.t. $\widehat{h}$ in the image representation (Example~\ref{ex:varpro_h}). ``VP$_{g}$'' denotes the variable projection method w.r.t. $\widehat{\bfg}$ (Example~\ref{ex:varpro_bfg}). ``VP$_{\calS}$''' stands for the variable projection method in the kernel representation (Section~\ref{sec:sylv}). ``FASTGCD'' denotes the combination of the Gauss-Newton method and line search, used in \cite{Bini.Boito10-fast} (function {\tt c\_f\_newton\_iter}).